- Location: Pennsylvania

 - All outdoor display areas must be properly graded and have adequate lighting.

-- Must have at least one phone line for business purposes.
+- Must have a phone line for business purposes.

 - Must have a sign attached to the building or built separate that displays the dealership's name and can be seen by the public.